LASIK in Korea Review: My 1-Week SMILE LASIK Journey in Seoul

 I told him I’d heard LASIK in Korea typically costs around 2,500,000 KRW (roughly ~$1,800 USD).
 He went quiet for a second, then asked me to say that again.

-As a Korea travel editor, I knew right away I couldn’t let this one go.
-And conveniently, Brandon was already planning a trip to Japan—so yeah, I may have guilted him a little.
+As a Korea travel editor, I knew right away I couldn’t let this one go 😏.
+And conveniently, Brandon was already planning a trip to Japan, so I may have guilted him a little.
 I told him it’d be pretty cold to fly right past Korea without stopping to see me after three years.
 He caved.
 I treated him to a nice dinner, and in return, I got the full story.

 ✨ Bright Eye Clinic Exclusive Benefit